Getting Started

 Palette Parsing

-for the first time will prompt to take a screenshot of the terminal from where the command was run.
-If you would rather provide your own screenshot then you can take the screenshot at this point and provide the file with the argument tattoy --parse-palette <path/to/file>
+If you would rather provide your own screenshot then you can take a screenshot yourselfg and provide the file with the argument tattoy --parse-palette <path/to/file>

 You can always re-capture your terminal's palette at any time with tattoy --capture-palette